rse/vdon-call/README.md

-  This is the URL trampoline which is deployed to a publically reachable URL like `https://caller.studio`, and which can be used by the production crew to easily generate the required "short" URLs.
+  This is the URL trampoline which is deployed to a publically reachable URL like `https://caller.studio`, and which can be used by the production crew to easily generate the required "short" URLs based on unique organisation name and a room name (unique per organisation).
 Its trampoline functionality on access of these "short" URLs expand to the underlying, technical, heavily-parameterized VDO.Ninja URLs.